puhsh/puhsh/CONTRIBUTING.md

 We want puhsh to be fast.
 Extra fast.
 That requires a level of commitment from you, the contributor, to make sure puhsh stays fast.

 This is a guideline to help you contribute to puhsh.
-The priority, maintained in Wunderlist, is the source of what we want to work on.
-Ask us for access to wunderlist.
+All open items that need to be worked on are managed through this repo's issue system.
+Milestones are used to group these work items together.
+Bugs and other tasks are also located within the issues.
 ## Rules for Contributing
 1. It is not shipped / finished until it is fast.
 Period.
 2. It is not shipped / finished until it is fast.
 We mean it.